- 1 whole garlic bulb

 - 1/4 teaspoon pepper

-- Remove papery outer skin from garlic (do not peel or separate cloves).
-Cut top off of garlic bulb.
-Brush with 1 teaspoon oil.
-Wrap bulb in heavy-duty foil.
-Bake at 425° for 30-35 minutes or until softened.
+- Preheat oven to 425°.
+Remove papery outer skin from garlic bulb, but do not peel or separate the cloves.
+Cut top off of garlic bulb, exposing individual cloves.
+Brush cut cloves with 1 teaspoon oil.
+Wrap in foil.
+Bake until cloves are soft, 30-35 minutes.

-- Meanwhile, in a large skillet over low heat, cook onion in remaining oil for 15-20 minutes or until golden brown, stirring occasionally.
+- Meanwhile, in a large skillet over low heat, heat remaining oil.
+Add onion; cook until golden brown, 15-20 minutes, stirring occasionally.
 Transfer to a food processor.
-Cover and process until blended; set aside.
+Process until blended; set aside.